HectareaGalbis/adp/docs/user-api.md

 ```

 ````
-Add a reference to a header when using the macros text, table or itemize.
+Add a reference to a header when using the macros text, cell or item.
 The argument is a symbol denoting a header-tag.
 Only the symbols used with the macros header, subheader and subsubheader are valid.
 ````